biswasprasana001/mern-chat/README.md

 node server.js
 ```

-2. In a separate terminal, navigate to the frontend directory and start the React app:
+2. In a separate terminal, start the React app:
 ```
-cd client
 npm start
 ```